 Radiation Technology

-The Edge system delivers radiosurgery treatments quickly while monitoring and compensating for motion through the use of advanced imaging and real-time motion tracking technologies.
-Even tumors that move when a patient breathes (for example, those in the lung or breast, see video below) can be precisely targeted due to special tools that compensate for motion throughout a treatment.
+Edge delivers radiosurgery treatments quickly while monitoring and compensating for motion through the use of advanced imaging and real-time motion tracking technologies.
+Even tumors that move when a patient breathes – for example, those in the lung or breast – can be precisely targeted due to special tools that compensate for motion throughout a treatment.

 A sophisticated treatment couch with six axes of motion enhances treatment precision by providing additional angles for targeting tumors.

-The Edge system can complete these sophisticated treatments in just a few minutes per day.
-A complex radiosurgery that typically takes 30 to 60 minutes can usually be completed in less than 15 minutes.
-This is important, as independent studies have shown that with faster treatments there is less time for tumor and patient movement.
+Edge can complete these sophisticated treatments in just a few minutes per day, so a complex radiosurgery that would typically take 30-60 minutes can usually be completed in less than 15 minutes.
+Independent studies have shown that with faster treatments, there is less time for tumor and patient movement.

 Watch video - Edge Dose Delivery Tight Beam 640x360